Chenyu-MA2024/P7-Applying-Data-Science/README.md

 # P7-Applying-Data-Science

 ### This is a project used for Applying Data Science(DATA 70202) in University of Manchester
+### All code related to this project can be found in the ADSCode.ipynb file.
+All output cells have been removed to prevent potential leakage of sensitive information.

 ### Group members:
 Malaika Chaudhary (11615686)